PLEASE READ

 clinical evaluation and analysis as specified in the AMA Guides

-to the Evaluation of Permanent Impairment, Fifth Edition.
+to the Evaluation of Permanent Impairment, Sixth Edition.

 Back To On The